natalieagus/50002/docs/FPGA/Lucid V1/fpga_4.md

 <br><img src="https://dropbox.com/s/0it220j8pjxd82d/instr_pc4.png?raw=1" class="center_fifty" ><br>

-You can try running other series of instruction to test whether other parts of the `beta` implemented is correct, e.g: `illop` triggering instructions to check if `wasel` mux is correctly implemented, `JMP` related instructions, etc.
+You can try running other series of instruction to test whether other parts of the `beta` implemented is correct, e.g: `illop` triggering instructions to check if `wasel` MUX is correctly implemented, `JMP` related instructions, etc.

 ## Summary
 As mentioned in the introduction, the completed project can be found <a href="https://github.com/natalieagus/SampleAlchitryProjects/tree/master/BetaComponents" target="_blank">here</a>.
 You can carefully craft some instruction sequences to check if certain parts of the `beta` is correctly implemented or not.

 Below are the purpose of each test instruction:
 1. `ADDC(R31, 7, R1)`, `CMPEQ(R1, R1, R2)`:
-	* Tests if all related control signals like `wdsel`, `asel` and `bsel` signals for `opc` operations are correctly produced, and each muxes are correctly connected.
+	* Tests if all related control signals like `wdsel`, `asel` and `bsel` signals for `opc` operations are correctly produced, and each MUXes are correctly connected.
 	* Tests if writing to `REGFILE` is successful.

 2. `ST(R1, 32)`, `LD(R31, 32, R3)`: tests if read and write to the `data_memory` section in external `memory_unit` is successful.